Combinatorial metaplexes and centrality indices for identifying higher-order interactions

-In many existing studies, representations of systems—such as graphs, hypergraphs, and simplicial complexes—provide powerful tools for modelling the interaction structure of a system \cite{boccaletti2023structure,battiston2021physics,battiston2020networks}.
-However, these formalisms primarily capture patterns of interaction and typically disregard intrinsic properties of the individual units forming the system.
-In practice, internal attributes of system components often influence how interactions are formed and sustained \cite{miranda2023simplicial}.
+In many existing studies, mathematical representations such as graphs, hypergraphs, and simplicial complexes are widely used to model the interaction structure of complex systems \cite{boccaletti2023structure,battiston2021physics,battiston2020networks}.
+However, these models primarily describe the structure of interactions and disregard intrinsic properties of the individual units forming the system.
+In many real-world systems, the internal properties of units affect the formation of HoIs \cite{miranda2023simplicial}.

 The metaplex framework, introduced by Estrada and collaborators, unifies internal structure and interaction structure within a single representation \cite{estrada2020metaplex, miranda2023simplicial}.
 In this setting, each vertex carries an internal structure that supports a continuous dynamical process, while interactions between vertices are modelled by a network.
-This enables the study of diffusion processes evolving both within components and across their connections.
+This enables the study of diffusion processes that evolve both within components and across their connections.

-In many real-world systems, however, intrinsic properties of units are discrete and quantifiable rather than continuous \cite{bairey2016high, badalyan2024structure, benson2016higher}.
-Vertices may carry measurable attributes such as the $h$-index or citation count of an author in a co-authorship network, the population or economic capacity of a city in a transportation network, or the abundance of a species in an ecological corridor network \cite{singh2020node, shanu2019graph, vasilyeva2021multilayer}.
-These heterogeneous quantities influence interaction patterns but are not generated by internal dynamical processes.
-Studies on node-weighted networks demonstrate that such intrinsic vertex weights affect structural measures including centrality and flow \cite{singh2020node}.
+In some systems, however, intrinsic properties of units are discrete and quantifiable rather than continuous \cite{bairey2016high, badalyan2024structure, nakajima2025inference, contisciani2025flexible}.
+Vertices may carry measurable attributes such as the $h$-index or citation count of an author in a co-authorship network, the population of a city in a transportation network, or the abundance of a species in an ecological corridor network \cite{singh2020node, shanu2019graph, contisciani2025flexible}.
+These heterogeneous quantities influence interaction structure but are not generated by internal dynamical processes \cite{miranda2023simplicial}.
+Studies on vertex-weighted networks demonstrate that such intrinsic vertex weights affect structural measures including centrality and flow \cite{singh2020node}.

 Many higher-order network models employ abstract simplicial complexes, in which higher-dimensional simplices arise purely from combinatorial inclusion \cite{zhao2021simplicial}.
-In particular, in clique-based constructions every complete subgraph is interpreted as a HoI, regardless of vertex-level attributes \cite{raj2024structure}.
-Consequently, HoIs emerge solely from pairwise closure, without incorporating the intrinsic concentration of the participating units.
+In particular, in clique-based constructions every complete subgraph is interpreted as a HoI, regardless of vertex attributes \cite{raj2024structure, giusti2016two}.
+Consequently, HoIs emerge solely from pairwise closure, without incorporating the intrinsic properties of the participating units.